Got a question?

-The customer’s expectation when it comes to multimedia and communication systems in a modern vehicle are very high.
+The customer’s expectations when it comes to automotive multimedia systems, multimedia and communication systems in a modern vehicle are very high.
 The sound quality must be good and any features like voice control or hands-free must work perfectly.
-Most development is done at the supplier side and fine-tuning is done in the vehicle.
-The entertainment system can also have a secondary task, i.e. active noise control (ANC) to reduce powertrain or road noise by creating an antiphase sound.
+Most development is done at the supplier’s side and fine-tuning is done in the vehicle.
+The entertainment system can also have a secondary task, i.e. active noise control (ANC) to reduce powertrains or road noise by creating an antiphase sound.
 This obviously needs careful tuning.
 The same active system can also add desirable sounds to improve engine sound quality at certain driving conditions.

-Learn more about the challenges and how to select the right microphone for NVH testing for NVH testing for NVH testing
+Learn more about the challenges and how to select the right microphone for automotive infotainment testing and NVH validation

 System testing is done in a quiet environment, preferably a hemi-anechoic chamber.
 Microphone arrays or artificial heads are used for measurements of the frequency response from the entertainment system.
 Artificial heads can also be used for recordings to be used for subjective comparisons.
 Speed-dependent volume and equalization tuning needs to be measured and verified in combination with road noise measurement data.
 Testing includes verification of frequency response, sound field and sound quality, and is done both with measurements and with subjective evaluation.